 PayPal for churches doesn’t cost anything to set up and if all you want to do is accept gifts, there’s not much to learn (except for the fairly simple process for embedding a PayPal button on your website or other locations).
 You won’t need to use a separate payment processor and PayPal’s fees are lower than most payment processors.

 Of course, there’s almost always more to the true cost of a solution than simply the amount of money you pay to use it.
-It’s important to factor in the cost of church staff (and givers) time, risk, frustration, and potentially lost giving opportunities that may arise out of the experience.
+It’s important to factor in the cost of church staff (and givers) time, risk, frustration, and potential lost giving opportunities that may arise out of the experience.

 PayPal is Secure & Private

 Most givers are familiar with PayPal.
 Many trust its secure reputation and appreciate that they don’t have to have a PayPal account to give to your church.
 It’s particularly useful for those who don’t have a credit card; they can link their online gift straight to their bank account.
 The church never sees a givers’ bank account number or credit card number.